dan-d-martin/dan-d-martin.github.io/_posts/2014-11-11-logger-aware-services.md

 }
 {% endhighlight %}

-So, if we have extend a service class from it we can do something like this:
+So, if we use it in a service class from it we can do something like this:

 {% highlight php %}
-class ServiceClass extends LoggerAwareService
+class ServiceClass
 {
+    use LoggerAware;

 	public function someOperation()
 	{
 		$this->getLogger()->info('About to perform some operation');